bitmakerla/estela/docs/estela-cli/commands/create_cronjob.md

 layout: page
 title: estela create cronjob
 parent: CLI Command Reference
-grand_parent: Estela CLI
+grand_parent: estela CLI
 ---

 # estela create cronjob

 ## Description

-Create a new cronjob for a spider in Estela.
+Create a new cronjob for a spider in estela.
 All the jobs created from a cronjob will have its same arguments, environment variables, and tags.

 ## Usage